 If you are an eligible family member of the deceased person the agency will take that into consideration as a factor which could favour disclosure of the medical information to you.
 However, there is also a factor against disclosure if the agency thinks that disclosure of the personal information to an eligible family member could impact on the deceased person’s privacy if they were still alive.

 An ‘eligible family member’ can include a spouse, but other people may be eligible depending on the circumstances.
-Who can be an eligible family member for a deceased person is set out in schedule 5 of the RTI Act and explained in OIC’s information sheet.
+Who can be an eligible family member for a deceased person is set out in schedule 5 of the RTI Act and explained in OIC’s guideline.

 Evidence of involvement and knowledge of care